RMerl/asuswrt-merlin/README-merlin.txt

-* Display active NAT connections *
-On the System Log -> Connections tab you can view the list of the currently tracked connections.
-You can enable name resolution for IPs on the Tools menu,  under "Other Settings".
-Note that name resolution can slow down the loading of this page, especially if you have a lot of tracked connections (for instance while torrenting).

 * Adjust TCP/IP connection tracking settings *
 Under Tools -> Other Settings there are various parameters that lets you tweak the timeout values related to connection